xbeat/Machine-Learning/README.md

 Introduction to Vectorization in Machine Learning

 Vectorization is a powerful technique in machine learning that transforms operations on individual data elements into operations on entire arrays or vectors.
 This approach significantly improves computational efficiency, especially when dealing with large datasets.
 By leveraging libraries like NumPy, we can perform complex calculations on entire datasets simultaneously, reducing execution time and simplifying code.

+## Mastering Python Strings for Text Manipulation

+Introduction to Python Strings

+Python strings are sequences of characters, enclosed in single or double quotes.
+They are immutable, meaning their contents cannot be changed after creation.
+Strings are versatile and essential for text manipulation in Python.

 ## Types of Hypotheses Null and Alternative